davidfowl/DocsStaging/Buffers.md

 ```

 ### Gotchas

-- `SequenceReader<T>` is a mutable struct, it should always be passed by reference (ref keyword).
+- `SequenceReader<T>` is a mutable struct; it should always be passed by reference (ref keyword).
-- `SequenceReader<T>` is a ref-struct and it can only be used in synchronous methods and cannot be stored in fields.
+- `SequenceReader<T>` is a ref-struct so it can only be used in synchronous methods and cannot be stored in fields.
-- `SequenceReader<T>` is a forward only reader and `Advance` does not support negative numbers.
+- `SequenceReader<T>` is a forward-only reader, and `Advance` does not support negative numbers.